-- Clarify/remedy inconsistent terms and provisions - Clarify process for administrative/non-administrative applications - Review language and terminology for consistency with applicable process, and operations related to Arizona Department of Health Services (ADHS) licensing - Consistent with state and federal case law - ➤ Planning Commission considered this case on 4/26/2023 and voted to continue the case to a date to be determined with a vote of 4-3.
+- Clarify/remedy inconsistent terms and provisions - Clarify process for administrative/non-administrative applications - Review language and terminology for consistency with applicable process, and operations related to Arizona Department of Health Services (ADHS) licensing - Consistent with state and federal case law - Neighborhood Advisory Commission heard this case as an informational only item (no action) on 2/23/2022. - ➤ Planning Commission considered this case on 4/26/2023 and voted to continue the case to a date to be determined with a vote of 4-3. - ➤ Planning Commission considered this case again on 5/14/2023 and recommended approval with a vote of 5-2 (Higgs and Gonzales dissenting).